The Agile Framework in Detail

 What Is an Agile Sprint?

-An Agile Sprint, a component of Scrum, breaks down large tasks into smaller, more iterative actions, known as sprints.
-These sprints are carried out in predetermined time frames and create easier, more achievable goals that can be measured and reviewed after each designated time is completed.
+An Agile sprint breaks down large tasks into smaller, more actionable ones.
+Sprints are carried out in one to four week periods and create simpler, more achievable goals that you measure and review as you complete each one.

 These agile sprints are thirty days or less and track progress in a timeboxed effort, meaning it is restricted.
 The purpose of agile sprints is to coordinate the work of multiple scrum teams, like Large-scale scrum (LeSS), Scaled Agile Framework (SAFe), and others.